AdrianPricopie/AdrianPricopie/README.md

 <h1 align="left">Hi 👋, I'm Adrian</h1>

 <h4 align="left"> I am deeply captivated by exploring the field of software testing, and I am determined to leverage my experience and continuous desire for learning towards this goal.
-I am fascinated by the role of software testing in enhancing the quality of products, and my determination is to make significant contributions in this domain.</h4>
+I am fascinated by the role of software testing in enhancing the quality of products📈, and my determination is to make significant contributions in this domain.💻</h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=adrianpricopie&label=Profile%20views&color=0e75b6&style=flat" alt="adrianpricopie" /> </p>